itsmejoshleach/A-Level-Computer-Science-Project/Writeup.md

 Limitations:

   I am limited by time, this means that User testing will not be as in depth as it could be.
 I am limited by research time and resources, this may mean features that users may want must be added later.
+I am going to plan my schedule using a gantt chart to use my time efficiently.
   The limitations of my app is that it may only be able to export the PDF invoice, as building sharing functionality within the app is not a priority.
+I will overcome this by using pre-built libraries to add downloading and sharing functionality.
   Mobile use won't be as good as desktop usage, as the sizings of the GUI and invoice will be designed for desktop computers / laptops.
+I will overcome this by using a reactive HTML template so that any sized screen can be accomodated for.
-  The app won't be able to take payments, but will have the ability to add bank details, as to be able to use a BACS transfer for payment.
+  The app won't be able to take payments, but will have the ability to add bank details, as to be able to use a BACS transfer for payments.

 Hardware & Software Requirements:
   As there is no movement or complicated computation functions, limited overhead is needed.
 These are the minimum recommended requirements: